Read This First

 Prompt 4: How can public-facing economists and social scientists more accurately reflect the actual health and potential of the global economy?

-The section turns on Use Clear and Accessible Language, Incorporate Data Visualization, and Engage with a Variety of Media Outlets.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Use Clear and Accessible Language, Incorporate Data Visualization, and Engage with a Variety of Media Outlets in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Use Clear and Accessible Language distinct from Incorporate Data Visualization.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Use Clear and Accessible Language distinct from Incorporate Data Visualization.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Focus on Long-Term Trends